blu3r4y/AdventOfLanguages2020/README.md

 And that there is no `argmax()` or `enumerate()`.
 And I hated that there is no `.split(",")` function to parse comma-separated lists easily.
 I probably code too much Python.

+#### 💙 Go

+Good experience overall, I liked it.
+Go has a very well-designed standard library with plenty of utility functions.
+Only the syntax when appending to slices seemed a bit odd at first.